Using Defer to Production in Paradime

 Is the referenced node included in the current run's model selection?

-Does the reference node exist as a database object in your development environment?
+Does the referenced node exist as a database object in your development environment?

-If both answers are No, --defer resolves the ref() using the namespace from the state manifest of the specified schedule.
+If the answer to both questions is No, then --defer resolves the ref() call using the namespace from the state manifest of the specified production schedule.
+This means you'll be reading from production tables instead of building them in your development environment.

-To illustrate the effect of using defer to prod, here's a comparison of compiled SQL:
+To illustrate the effect of using defer to prod, here's a comparison of compiled SQL for the same model:

 Viewing the Deferred Schedule

-After running a dbt™ command with "defer to prod", you can view details of the production run used for deferral in the Integrated Terminal.
-The output includes a clickable URL to the Bolt UI for more information.
+After running a dbt™ command with "defer to prod" enabled, you can view details about the production run used for deferral:

 Last updated